rndlabs/cow-docs/docs/5_tutorials/submit-limit-orders-via-api/3_limit-order-structure.md

   * `eip1271`: Use ERC-1271 signature for the order.
 The order hash will be the EIP-712 order “struct hash” (defined above)
   * `presign`: Execute a transaction to the Settlement contract to indicate that an order is signed.
 This can be use as a fallback solution if no other signing schemes are supported by the trader.
 * **Signature:** The signature bytes.
 For ECDSA signatures (`eip712` and `ethsign`) this just the the signature encoded as 65 bytes: `r || s || v`.
 For `eip1271`, this is the signature bytes to pass in at signature verification.
 This is ERC-1271 implementation defined and largely depends on the signing smart contract.
 For `presign`, this is the empty bytes `0x`.
-* **From:** The Address that submits the order and authorizes the full sellAmount to be traded once executed.
+* **From:** The Address that submits the order and authorises the full sellAmount to be traded once executed.